iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 `CredentialValidator::validate` in order to avoid an unnecessary resolution.

 # Warning
- There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated.
+ There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
- Examples of properties **not** validated by this method includes: credentialStatus, types, credentialSchema, refreshService **and more**.
+`credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
+These should be manually checked after validation, according to your requirements.

+# Resolution
+If `issuer` is null then this  DID Document will be resolved.
+If you already have up to an up to date version of this document you may want to instead use `CredentialValidator::validate`.

 # Errors
 If the issuer's DID Document cannot be resolved an error will be returned immediately.
 Otherwise an attempt will be made to validate the credential.
-If the `fail_fast` parameter is "Yes" an error will be returned upon the first encountered validation failure, otherwise all validation errors will be accumulated in the returned error.
+If any validated condition is not satisfied an error will be returned.

 **Kind**: instance method of [<code>Resolver</code>](#Resolver)